Fireworks are beautiful, but not when they are erupting from your favorite smartphone or laptop!

 "Dangerous" Power in Asia

 If you are not sure how clean the power is in a remote area, avoid connecting your devices and leaving them unattended.
-Wait to charge things until you'll be there in the room.
+Wait to charge these things until you'll be there in the room.
 When you see the lights change in intensity or hear the fan increase in speed, pull the plug!

 Another workaround is to charge a portable power pack then use that to transfer a charge to your smartphone.
 The power pack acts as a "middleman" and is a lot cheaper to risk than the average smartphone.